Killzone 2: Downloadable content

-On April 10, 2009 Hermen Hulst, Managing Director from Guerrilla Games announced on GameTrailers TV that Killzone 2 would get a DLC map pack named "Steel & Titanium" which would contain two new maps called Wasteland Bullet and Vekta Cruiser.
+On 10 April 2009 Hermen Hulst, managing director from Guerrilla Games announced on GameTrailers TV that Killzone 2 would get a DLC map pack named "Steel & Titanium" which would contain two new maps called Wasteland Bullet and Vekta Cruiser.
 With new gameplay elements and strategic twists.
 The first DLC map pack was released on Thursday, April 30.
 Hulst stated that the next Killzone 2 DLC map pack that they were releasing would have a 'Retro Vibe' to it.

-The second map pack was officially announced on May 20, 2009 as "Flash and Thunder", and features two maps previously seen in Killzone called "Beach Head" and "The Southern Hills".
+The second map pack was officially announced on 20 May 2009 as "Flash and Thunder", and features two maps previously seen in Killzone called "Beach Head" and "The Southern Hills".
 Both maps followed the first map pack by bringing new gameplay elements and strategic twists; Beach Head, the wide open battlefield, with rain-filled trenches, and Southern Hills with its intermittent nuke explosion.
 It was released on June 11, 2009.
 Both map packs have twelve trophies that go along with them, six for each map.

-On July 10 the third map pack was officially announced, even though Sony stated that there were no plans for a third pack.
-The DLC "Napalm and Cordite" was released on July 23, 2009, it contained two new maps "Suljeva Cliffside" and "Arctower Landing", in addition to the maps the Flamethrower and the Boltgun both from singleplayer made their debut in multiplayer.
+On 10 July the third map pack was officially announced, even though Sony stated that there were no plans for a third pack.
+The DLC "Napalm and Cordite" was released on 23 July 2009, containing two new maps "Suljeva Cliffside" and "Arctower Landing".
+In addition to the maps, the Flamethrower and the Boltgun both from the campaign made their debut in multiplayer.
 The Flamethrower is found in the Suljeva Cliffside map and the Boltgun is found in the Arctower Landing map.
 A multiplayer map pack bundle was also released to coincide with the release of Napalm and Cordite, containing all six maps from the DLC packs, for the price of four maps.
 The downloadable content pack three has eight trophies that go along with it, four for each map which are for the new weapons.
 With the fifth anniversary of the original Killzone taking place, the map pack "Flash & Thunder" was reduced in price in North America and Europe.